tontonsb/blog/src/posts/skyline-and-reflection.md

 Although a bunch of them find a place on the skyline or the reflection list, the only country losing its skyline spot is San Marino which yields to Saint Martin.

-A curious one is the Mawson peak.
+A curious one is the Mawson Peak.
 As the highest point in Heard & McDonald Islands it is part of the skyline — it is a very high point for such a small territory.
 But it can also be considered as the highest peak of Australia.
-And in that case it would be on the reflection front since 2745 m is still unusually low highest point for such a large country.
+And in that case it would be on the reflection front since 2745 m is still an unusually low highest point for such a large country.

 ## reSources

 - [Data from Wikidata](https://www.wikidata.org)
-- [Image of by Svetlana Dik from Shutterstock](https://www.shutterstock.com/image-photo/riga-latvia-march-19-2015-beautiful-267877181) but I messed it up in MS Paint
+- [Image of Riga by Svetlana Dik from Shutterstock](https://www.shutterstock.com/image-photo/riga-latvia-march-19-2015-beautiful-267877181) but I messed it up in MS Paint

-Some data are hand patched, e.g. removed Mawson peak (on Heard & McDonald islands) for Australia in favor of Mount Kosciuszko which is on mainland Australia.
+Some data are hand patched, e.g. removed Mawson Peak (on Heard & McDonald Islands) for Australia in favor of Mount Kosciuszko which is on mainland Australia.
 And changed Kuwait's highest point.

 Also see: